triton-inference-server/server/docs/user_guide/model_configuration.md

 rejected or deferred if their time in the queue exceeds a specified timeout.

+#### Custom Batching

+You can set custom batching rules that work _in addition to_ the default behavior of the dynamic batcher.
+To do so, you would implement three functions in [tritonbackend.h](https://github.com/triton-inference-server/core/blob/main/include/triton/core/tritonbackend.h) and create a shared library.
+These functions are `TRITONBACKEND_ModelBatchIncludeRequest`, `TRITONBACKEND_ModelBatchInitialize`, and `TRITONBACKEND_ModelBatchFinalize`.

+The path to the shared library can be passed into the model configuration via the parameter `TRITON_BATCH_STRATEGY_PATH`.
+If not provided, the dynamic batcher will look for a custom batching strategy named batchstrategy.so in the model version, model, and backend directories, in that order.
+If found, it will load it.
+This lets you easily share a custom batching strategy among all models using the same backend.

+For a tutorial of how to create and use a custom batching library, please see the [backend examples directory](https://github.com/triton-inference-server/backend/tree/main/examples#volume-batching).

 ### Sequence Batcher

 Like the dynamic batcher, the sequence batcher combines non-batched